jmsheppard21/IA-week5-lab/3 - daemon_set/ds_task.md

 kubectl label node minikube nodeType=healt node/minikube not labeled

-The label was already applyed by the daemonset
+The label was already applyed by the daemonset.